 Director of Educational Technology, NYU College of Dentistry

-Cerego's Smart Create tools save you time.
-Easily add rich content to a subject page, create automatic learning sets with suggested answers, or embed a multimedia video.
+Cerego's Smart Create™ tools save you time.
+Easily add rich content to a subject page, create automatic learning sets with suggested answers, or embed photos and videos.
 Instructors save time and money by up to 50%.